-Program Directors serve a five-year term.
-The Director is nominated by a majority vote of the participating faculty.
-The appointment is made jointly by the Dean of the Faculty of Arts and Sciences and by the Dean of the School of Medicine, in consultation with the chairs of the relevant departments.
-The Program Director takes a leadership role in ensuring the quality of the Graduate Program; serves as a liaison with chairs of relevant departments and Deans of participating schools; facilitates communication among members of the various program committees; implements standard Graduate Program policies; and oversees the routine operation of the Graduate Program.
+The Co-directors are nominated by a majority vote of the participating faculty.
+The appointment is made jointly by the Dean of the respective college, in consultation with the chairs of the relevant departments.
+The Co-Directors take a leadership role in ensuring the quality of the Graduate Program; serves as a liaison with chairs of relevant departments and Deans of participating schools; facilitates communication among members of the various program committees; implements standard Graduate Program policies; and oversees the routine operation of the Graduate Program.

-Dr James Conway and Dr Gordon Rule are the current co-directors of the MBSB graduate program.
-Dr Conway is a member of the Department of Structural Biology at the University of Pittsburgh and Dr Rule is in the Department of Biological Sciences of Carnegie Mellon University.
+Dr Andy Hinck and Dr Maria Kurnikova are the current co-directors of the MBSB graduate program.
+Dr Hinck is a member of the Department of Structural Biology at the University of Pittsburgh and Dr Kurnikova is in the Department of Biological Sciences of Carnegie Mellon University.